John cares full time for his wife Dorothy, 82, who has Alzheimer's.

 "We go to their dementia café every Monday and Friday afternoons, which are two dates every week on the calendar that we can really look forward to."

-The only drawback is that I don’t have time to do things when I want to do them – for example, going shopping.
-So I pay for a befriender to come every Thursday, when I get two hours of freedom and have some time to myself.
-Occasionally I need to pop out alone for some urgent shopping, but I have cameras in the living room and kitchen, linked to my phone so I can be sure she is coming to no harm.
-Our daughters, who live a long way away, can also tune into it and see how she is.
+The primary drawback is that I don’t have time to do things when I want to do them – for example, going shopping.
+So I pay for a carer to come every Thursday to give me two hours respite when I have some time to myself.
+More significantly, it gives Dorothy an opportunity to socialise with and enjoy the only female companionship she ever encounters.
+When necessary, I do quickly go to the local shops, or the GP, but I have live cameras in the living room and kitchen, linked to my mobile phone so I can check her safety while I'm briefly away.
+My daughters can also log into them and see how she is.